cjimti/mk/_posts/2018-05-19-kubernetes-ingress-basic-auth.md

 mast: lock
 ---

 [Basic Auth] is one of the oldest and easiest ways to secure a web page or API endpoint.
-[Basic Auth] does not have many features and lacks the sophistication of more modern access controls.
+[Basic Auth] does not have many features and lacks the sophistication of more modern access controls (see [Ingress Nginx Auth Examples]).
 However, [Basic Auth] is supported by nearly every major web client, library, and utility.
 [Basic Auth] is secure, stable and perfect for quick security on Kubernetes projects.
 [Basic Auth]  can easily we swapped out later as requirements demand or provide a foundation for implementations such as [OAuth 2] and [JWT].

 First, you need an [Ingress] controller on your Kubernetes cluster and at least one ingress rule that we can apply [Basic Auth].
 If you are following along with my articles on building a [Production Hobby Cluster] Kubernetes and do not yet have [Ingress] installed, you should read [Ingress on Custom Kubernetes][Ingress] before getting started.

 #### Security

-The [Basic Auth] process sends credentials to the server in the clear, specifically [base64], but quickly reversed back into a human-readable string.
+The [Basic Auth] process sends credentials to the server in the clear, although encrypted and [base64]'d, they can be quickly reversed back into a human-readable string.
 Because of this, it is essential we are issuing calls over [SSL][Let's Encrypt].
-However, then again if the information or service being password protected should be hidden, then [SSL][Let's Encrypt] would already be required.
+However, if the information or service being password protected should be hidden, then [SSL][Let's Encrypt] encrypted communication would already be required.

 For the [Production Hobby Cluster] we use [Let's Encrypt], so if you have not done so already you can check out my article on setting up [Let's Encrypt] for your custom cluster read: [Let's Encrypt, Kubernetes].

 ### Create a User and Password

 Start by creating an [htpasswd] file that contains the [Basic Auth] credentials.
-The following creates a user called **sysop**, choose whatever you like.
+The following creates a user called **sysop**, choose whatever username you like.

 ```bash
 htpasswd -c ./htpasswd sysop